 - Cayenne pepper

 - Salt and pepper

 - Preheat the oven to 450 degrees F. Place the potatoes on a baking sheet and drizzle with 1 tablespoon of oil.
 Salt and pepper liberally and shake the pan a little to coat them with oil.
 Roast for 30 minutes, or until cooked through.
 Then set aside to cool.

 - Meanwhile, cook the macaroni in a large pot of salted water, according to package instructions.
 Drain and set aside in a colander.

-- For the potato skins recipe: Preheat the oven to Broil.
+- Preheat the oven to Broil.
 Cut each potato in half lengthwise. carefully scoop of most of the flesh, leaving just a little potato attached to the skin.
 Reserve the crumbled potato flesh.

 - Brush the potato skins with oil.
-With the remaining 2 oz. of cream cheese, place a scant 1/2 tsp dollop of cream cheese in each potato skin.
+With the remaining 2 ounces of cream cheese, place a scant 1/2 tsp dollop of cream cheese in each potato skin.

 - For creamy baked mac and cheese, place the baked mac and cheese in the oven under the broiler for 2-3 minutes, watch carefully.
 You want the cheese to melt and the tops to toast, but not burn.
 For more a traditional "firm" baked mac and cheese recipe, turn the oven to 400 degrees, and bake for 20 minutes until the tops are golden.
 Once out of the oven, sprinkle the remaining green onions and bacon over the top and serve warm.

 Making this recipe?
 Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!